KnightMoveSolutions/Hierarchical/README.md

 serializing to JSON for output.
 Keep in mind that this is destructive to the tree since those references will no longer be available to you.
 The `Siblings` property is also dependent on `Parent` so that property will be rendered null as well.
-So make sure you do this last before output or reconstruct the tree from the original collection of objects if necessary to re-establish the tree referencdes.
+So make sure you do this last before output or reconstruct the tree from the original collection of objects if necessary to re-establish the tree references.

     // Extending the familyTree example code in previous sections